ShawnDhaliwal/CoursePal/README.md

-The primary goal of this project is to further increase my knowledge in HTML5, CSS, PHP, and MySQL.
+The primary goal of this project is to further increase my knowledge in HTML5, CSS, Javascript, PHP, and MySQL.

 # CoursePal